-2.2.Genomic models
+2.2.1 Genomic models

-GFBLUP based on a linear mixed model including two random genomic effects:
+For each genomic feature (i.e. GO term) a separate analysis was conducted.
+In each of the GFBLUP analyses we evaluated a single genomic feature based on a linear mixed model including two random genomic effects:

 y=μ+Zf+Zr+Zll+e (MGFBLUP)

-where y is the vector of adjusted phenotypic observations (or simulated phenotypes), μ is the vector of an overall mean, Z is the design matrix linking observations to genomic values, Zl is a design matrix for the replicate within line effects, f is the vector of line-specific genomic values captured by genetic markers linked to the genomic feature of interest, r is the vector of line-specific genomic values not captured by genetic markers linked to genomic feature, and e is the vector of residuals.
+where y is the vector of adjusted phenotypic observations (or simulated phenotypes), μ is the vector of an overall mean, Z is the design matrix linking observations to genomic values (f and r), Zl is a design matrix for the replicate within line effects (l), f is the vector of line-specific genomic values captured by genetic markers linked to the genomic feature of interest, r is the vector of line-specific genomic values not captured by genetic markers linked to genomic feature, and e is the vector of residuals.
 The random genomic effects and the residuals were assumed to be independent normally distributed values described as follows: f~N0,Gfσf2, r~N0,Gσr2, l~N0,Ilσl2, and e~N0,Iσe2.

 GBLUP was based on a linear mixed model including only one random genomic effect: